LusGroup/LiT_Mobicom2023/README.md

 # LiT: Toothbrushing Monitoring System
-&emsp;LiT is a toothbrushing monitoring system based on a commercial LED toothbrush.
+&emsp; LiT is a toothbrushing monitoring system based on a commercial LED toothbrush.
 It utilizes commercial blue light sterilization toothbrushes, where blue LEDs are used as transmitters, and only 2 low-cost photosensors are required to be mounted on the toothbrush head as receivers.
 LiT is capable of monitoring 16 Bass technique surfaces by analyzing the dynamic light intensity change.

 ## Description
 This repository includes the following components:
-&emsp;1.&nbsp;Workflow Instruction: Instructions on how to set up and run LiT successfully.
+&emsp;1.
+Artifact Operation Demo:
 &emsp;2.
-Hardware Deployment: Guidance and documentation for deploying LiT on the hardware.
+Artifact Operation Description: Instructions on how to set up and run LiT successfully.
+(1) Hardware deployment guidance and (2) Software operation.
 &emsp;3.
-Signal Processing Source Code: Source code for signal processing, enabling the analysis of light intensity changes.
+Signal Processing Source Code: Source code for signal processing and brushing surface recognition.

  ## Folder
  ```